 Curves of the specific heat capacity, thermal conductivity and isentropic exponent can be entered additionally for gases.

-The calculation capabilities of CONVAL® are extended and enhanced by the optional thermodynamic module.
+The calculation capabilities of CONVAL® are extended and enhanced by the optional thermodynamic package.
 Beside higher accuracy and the extended area of application (low temperatures, high pressures, area of the critical point) an option has been created which enables the calculation of additional substance properties (Joule-Thomson-Effect, entropy, enthalpy etc.).
-In sum this leads to an increased result accuracy and additional calculation capabilities inside the different modules.
+In sum this leads to an increased result accuracy and additional calculation capabilities inside the different calculation modules.

 The optional thermodynamic module is composed of three components: